Android: Netrunner: Differences from the original

 Due to these changes, cards from the two games are not interchangeable.
 Richard Garfield has stated that "almost all [changes] are reasonable simplifications or elaborations on the original mechanics", and that he is "confident that care was taken not to change for the sake of change."

-Expansions
+Fantasy Flight Games releases

 Cycles

 Each Data Pack contained 60 cards, had a complete playset of new cards (typically three copies each of twenty cards), and was part of a six-pack "cycle".
 A new pack was released monthly during the cycle; between cycles the wait was typically three to four months.